hellbox/srob-migration/content/reviews/the-publishers-dilemma.md

 name = "The publishers' dilemma" title = "The publishers' dilemma" dek = "We live in an age where anyone can publish a book in a matter of minutes.
-Why, then, do we need publishers?" type = "Review"facebookauto = "A new book by Roberto Calasso explains why, in an age of Twitter and e-books, we still need publishers to bring us quality literature." twitterauto = "We live in an age where anyone can publish a book in a matter of minutes.
+Why, then, do we need publishers?" type = "Review" facebookauto = "A new book by Roberto Calasso explains why, in an age of Twitter and e-books, we still need publishers to bring us quality literature." twitterauto = "We live in an age where anyone can publish a book in a matter of minutes.
 Why, then, do we need publishers?" reviews_byline = ["writers/willie-fitzgerald.md"] reviews_books = ["books/the-art-of-the-publisher.md", "books/citizen.md"]